angelaccenture/foundation-kit/README.md

 # Foundation Kit - Expansion Pack for Author Kit
 For projects that want a LOT MORE more batteries.
 Original Author Kit was built by the team who brought you da.live and adobe.com.
-Expansion Pack built by Accenture.
+Expansion Pack built by Accenture & Clients.

 ## Getting started